ConorCorp/ConorCorp.github.io/content/posts/website-in-10-minutes-for-programmers/index.md

 1. From GitHub in your browser, go to the `<username>.github.io` repo.
 2. Go to `settings -> pages`.
 3. Update `Source` to point to `/docs` dir on the `main` branch.
-4. Publish your site and go to `<username>.github.io` in the browser.
+4. Your site should be published, now go to `<username>.github.io` in the browser.
+    * [Note](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site): If your site has not published automatically, make sure someone with admin permissions and a verified email address has pushed to the publishing source.

 &nbsp;
 # Done! 🎊